ant-media/ant-media-documentation/docs/guides/conference/conference-room-security.md

 The generated publish token must be passed to both ```.publish()``` and ```.play()``` functions in conferencing.
 Otherwise, the participant won't be able to join the room.

 A generated token can be a [JWT](https://antmedia.io/docs/guides/stream-security/jwt-stream-security-filter/) or [One Time Token](https://antmedia.io/docs/guides/stream-security/one-time-token-control/).
+We use the JWT token for this document.

 ### Security with JSON Web Tokens